shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 NeuronRain Version:
 -------------------
 Previously, each NeuronRain repository source in SourceForge, GitHub and GitLab was snapshotted periodically by a version number convention <year>.<month>.<day>.
 Because total number of repositories in NeuronRain spread across SourceForge, GitHub and GitLab is huge, release tagging each repository is arduous and therefore individual repository source tagging is hereinafter discontinued.
-Every NeuronRain source code releasefor SourceForge,GitHub and GitLab repositories henceforth would be notified in this documentation page and latest commit on the date of release (inferred from <year>.<month>.<day>) has to be construed as the latest source release.
-Latest NeuronRain Research and Green version is 19.08.20.
+Every NeuronRain source code release for SourceForge,GitHub and GitLab repositories henceforth would be notified in this documentation page and latest commit on the date of release (inferred from <year>#<month>#<day>) has to be construed as the latest source release.
+Latest NeuronRain Research and Green version is 2020#01#03.

 NeuronRain - Features:
 ----------------------